SciCompMod/memilio/cpp/memilio/README.md

 - math: Math utility.
 - epidemiology: Classes and functions that are useful in any type of epidemiological model.
 - compartments: Classes and functions that can be used to create compartment (i.e. SIR-type) models.
-- mobility: Model-agnostic loose coupling to model mobility between different model instances that represent e.g. geographic regions.
+- mobility: Model-independent loose coupling to model mobility between different model instances that represent e.g. geographic regions.